rebekahkitching/gitexample/README.md

 # Hello, world

-This is an example.
+This is now a javascript repo.

-People:
-  - Waffles
-  - Rebekah
-  - Sarah